 The RPTA distillates team is one of the largest players in the trading and logistics space across North and South America.
-Our extensive expertise spans across low/high sulfur diesel, jet fuel, fuel oil, feedstocks, and marine bunker fuel, and we have an extensive logistics network to deliver barrels via pipe, vessel, and truck/rail.
+Our The team's extensive expertise spans across low/high sulfur diesel, jet fuel, fuel oil, feedstocks, and marine bunker fuel, and we have an extensive logistics network to deliver barrels via pipe, vessel, and truck/rail.
 Because of this wide reach, the distillates team is able to monetize various location, time, and grade arbitrage opportunities not only domestically but internationally as well.
-We're also tasked with optimizing refinery production/feeds at our refineries in the Midwest and Pacific Northwest in the USA.
+We're The team is also tasked with optimizing refinery production/feeds at our refineries in the Midwest and Pacific Northwest in the USA.